Shopify/krane/CONTRIBUTING.md

 5. Add the new resource to the [prune whitelist](https://github.com/Shopify/kubernetes-deploy/blob/master/lib/kubernetes-deploy/deploy_task.rb#L81)
 6. Add a basic example of the type to the hello-cloud [fixture set](https://github.com/Shopify/kubernetes-deploy/tree/master/test/fixtures/hello-cloud) and appropriate assertions to `#assert_all_up` in [`hello_cloud.rb`](https://github.com/Shopify/kubernetes-deploy/blob/master/test/helpers/fixture_sets/hello_cloud.rb).
 This will get you coverage in several existing tests, such as `test_full_hello_cloud_set_deploy_succeeds`.
 7. Add tests for any edge cases you foresee.

+### Contributor License Agreement

+ New contributors will be required to sign [Shopify's Contributor License Agreement (CLA)](https://cla.shopify.com/).
+ There are two versions of the CLA: one for individuals and one for organizations.

 # Development